#photography & visual arts

 Still from the film 'Cold War', directed by Paweł Pawlikowski, 2018, depicted: Joanna Kulig and Tomasz Kot, photo: Łukasz Bąk / Kino Świat

-CULTURESCAPES is an opportunity to learn about both classic and contemporary Polish culture, including the works of such greats as Adam Mickiewicz, Fryderyk Chopin, Czesław Miłosz, Witold Gombrowicz, Wisława Szymborska, Krzysztof Kieślowski, and Andrzej Wajda, as well as Polish culture of today.
+This year's CULTURESCAPES was an opportunity to learn about both classic and contemporary Polish culture, including the works of such greats as Adam Mickiewicz, Fryderyk Chopin, Czesław Miłosz, Witold Gombrowicz, Wisława Szymborska, Krzysztof Kieślowski, and Andrzej Wajda, as well as Polish culture of today.

-It is key for the festival to reach beyond what is known and obvious.
+One of the festival's key purposes is to reach beyond what is known and obvious.
 By highlighting often surprising and contradictory issues, CULTURESCAPES helps see the presented countries from a different perspective.
-This year, festival goers will rediscover Poland through Protest, History and Spirituality, the three most important areas of CULTURESCAPES’s artistic programme.
+This year, festival goers had the chance to rediscover Poland through Protest, History and Spirituality, the three most important areas of CULTURESCAPES’s artistic programme.

 Polish national identity was formed by protests and civic initiatives.
 Artists not only participated in them, but also made them the subject of their work.
 Polish history is full of conflicts, ups and downs, disasters and traps.
 It is ubiquitous and impossible to avoid.
 One proof is the fact that in recent years more historical museums have been opened in Poland than in any other European country.